The A-Bones: From Brooklyn to Japan

-the A-Bones reunited in 2004 and performed gigs in North America, Europe, and Japan with their core line-up of Linna, Miller, Bennett and Natale.
-The group was occasionally augmented live by Yo La Tengo's Ira Kaplan, who contributed keyboards and guitar to 2009's Not Now!, 2014's Ears Wide Shut, and other recent recordings.
-Miller died on November 13, 2016.
+the A-Bones reunited in 2004 and performed gigs in North America, Europe, and Japan with the core line-up of Linna, Miller, Bennett, and Natale.
+Occasionally the group was augmented live by Yo La Tengo's Ira Kaplan, who contributed keyboards and guitar to 2009's Not Now!, 2014's Ears Wide Shut, and other recent recordings.
+Miller died of multiple myeloma on November 13, 2016.